 I. Second-order headings

-As in this heading, second-order headings should be Times 10-point, initially capitalized and italicized, flush left, with 9 points of space before and 3 points after.
-This format is set as “Heading 2” in the Styles menu of this document.
+As in this heading, second-order headings should be Times 12-point, initially capitalized and italicized.
 Sections defined by second-order headings should be numbered with upper-case Roman numerals, as in this document.

 Bullets and Numbered Lists